 - Pasang Lamu Rural Municipality fee

-Heaven Himalaya, a government registered local trekking agency, provides a Everest Base Camp Trek for 14 Days.
-The travel company will assist you with all travel-related services from airport pickup/drop-off arrangement for accommodation/camping, hiring of guide/porter, booking of flights/buses / other transportations, etc.
+Heaven Himalaya, a government-registered local trekking agency, provides an Everest Base Camp Trek for 14 Days.
+The travel company will assist you with all travel-related services from airport pickup/drop-off arrangements for accommodation/camping, hiring of guide/porter, booking of flights/buses / other transportations, etc.

 Alternatives to base camp Journey

 - Everest Base Camp Luxury Trek – 16 days

 - Everest Three Passes Trek – 20 days